MXAYMxF/ADATBOOKSEARCH/README.md

 Created by @MRMMHD.
 See the official github site for more info.

 Unzip the file structure into your folders and you will be able to use the tool immediately.
-To edit the html, open index.html and to edit the styles use your favorite browser's inspector to identify the css style sheet where the selector you want to modify is.

 ----------------------------------------------------------------------------